 Understanding Animus: The Man Within Every Woman

-Carl Jung tells us that inside every man is a woman, and vice-versa.
+Carl Jung tells us that inside every woman is a man.
 He calls it Animus.

 In simplest terms, animus represents the male aspects of a female’s psyche.
-It’s everything traditionally masculine and unconscious about a female summed up in one image.
-Animus is a woman’s guide to assimilating masculine traits and the masculine principle, yang, and gaining access to deep layers of the psyche.
-She can be fully feminine while also incorporating traditionally masculine traits.
+It’s everything traditionally masculine and unconscious about her summed up in one image.

 Animus can be the single most important dream character in a female’s life because it’s tied to a primary function of dreaming: to help harmonize and unite the conscious mind with the unconscious mind.

-Animus is an archetype, a blueprint for thinking processes and behaviors, and archetypes arise from the deepest layer of the psyche, way outside conscious awareness for most people.
+Animus is an archetype, a blueprint for personality development, thinking processes and behaviors.
+Archetypes arise from the deepest layer of the psyche, way outside conscious awareness for most people.
 The blueprint is an outline, and personal experience with men—beginning with a woman’s father or her first important male parental figure—fills in the details.

 Animus in Dreams

-Animus tends to pop into a woman’s dream life, help her with some things, go on adventures together, give her the boost she needs, then go away for a while.
+Animus tends to pop into a woman’s dream life, help her with some things, go on adventures together, give her the boost she needs, then go away till she needs him again or she’s ready for the next step in her development.
 And in typical animus fashion, he’ll be off doing some manly, important thing, then show back up in her dreams at just the right time.
 The implication is that her animus has a life of his own even when he’s not in her dreams.

 Animus dream characters tend to change form and develop over time, often reflecting a female’s conception of an ideal man at that time of her life.
 During her childhood, he is a father-figure.
-During her teenage years, animus is portrayed as a man of action, of muscle.
-He’s the quarterback of the football team, the Tarzan to her Jane.
+During her teenage years, animus is portrayed as a man of action, of strength and muscle.
+He’s the quarterback of the football team, the Tarzan to her Jane, the rebel, the man of adventure.
 He continues to evolve through stages—the house-husband type, the professor type, the man of words and ideas—and if all goes well he becomes a sort of spiritual guide, her own personal Buddha or wise man—except a lot hotter!
 Animus is keenly attractive but won’t necessarily be the most physically attractive male.
 It tends to show more as a personal magnetism, especially as a woman matures.

 Animus = Animated